TechLeo-Libraries/BuildML/README.md

 ### v1.0.6 (January 2024):

-- Fix polynomial regression graph
+- Fixed polynomial regression graph
-- Fix documentation on build_single_regressor_from_features
+- Updated documentation on build_single_regressor_from_features
-- Fix documentation on build_single_classifier_from_features
+- Updated documentation on build_single_classifier_from_features
 - Imporved documentation for `polyreg_graph`
 - Imporved documentation for `split_data`
 - Added option to specify the test_size in `split_data` but default parameter remains 0.2